Now Reading

 3. They Eat Smaller Portions

-• Use smaller dishes at meals.
+- Use smaller dishes at meals.

-• Serve food in the right portion amounts, and don’t go back for seconds.
+- Serve food in the right portion amounts, and don’t go back for seconds.

-• Never eat out of the bag or carton.
+- Never eat out of the bag or carton.

-• Don’t keep platters of food on the table; you are more likely to “pick” at it or have a second serving without realizing it.
+- Don’t keep platters of food on the table; you are more likely to “pick” at it or have a second serving without realizing it.

 4. French Women Eat Real Food

 Another thing that might help French women to stay slim is that they don’t believe in processed foods (cereal, white industrial bread, soft drinks, cookies, etc.).
-Instead, they go for real, whole foods from the local markets and farmers.
+Instead, they go for natural, whole foods from the local markets and farmers.
 In France, you won’t find aisle upon aisle of diet food products in French grocery stores.
-Indeed, the French prefer whole and full-fat products that are typically less processed and usually contain less sugar, which is added to low- and nonfat products to enhance their flavor.
+Indeed, the French prefer whole and full-fat products that are typically less processed and usually contain less sugar, which is added to low and nonfat products to enhance their flavor.
 It may seem counter-intuitive to eat full-fat cheese if you’re trying to follow a diet, but the truth is, if you’re eating whole foods, you’ll feel full faster, which means you’ll eat less of it.

 5. They Shop Fresh Foods From Local Markets

+One thing Americans can learn from the French is the value of neighborhood food markets.
+Refrigerators in French households are small, and food storage is uncommon.
+French women buy their food daily or every few days; that is why bakeries, butchers, and neighborhood fresh food markets are all around France.
 Fish is from the local fish market, meat is from the local butcher, and fruits and vegetables are from the local farmers.
 Not only does this ensure their food is as fresh as can be, but buying them from the local market also ensures that they’re getting seasonal items.

 6. They Don’t Snack Between Meals

 The French hardly ever snack outside of meals.
-Snacking (or le grignotage in French) isn’t a thing in France, as meals are extremely regulated.
+Snacking (or “le grignotage”) isn’t a thing in France, as meals are extremely regulated.
 People tend to eat at the same time every day (which varies according to each person’s schedule, work hours, etc).
-Go to a grocery store in France, and check out the snack aisle – it’s tiny compared to grocery stores in the United States.
+Go to a grocery store in France and check out the snack aisle – it’s tiny compared to grocery stores in the United States.
+Snacking is also admonished by the French government.
+Indeed, it requires all advertising for fast food and snack products to include a warning.
+One of those warnings is: “Pour votre santé, évitez de grignoter entre les repas,” which suggests that snacking between meals is an unhealthy habit and causes weight gain.
+If French women get hungry between meals, they tend to opt for unsweetened yogurt, a piece of dark chocolate (at least 70%), or oleaginous fruits.

 7. French Women Savor Their Meal

-The truth is, several factors play into the reasons the French are able to stay slim.
+The truth is that several factors play into the reasons the French are able to stay slim.
 But what matters isn’t only the food itself, but the way it is eaten.
 The French don’t rush through a quick breakfast in the morning and don’t lunch at their desks or standing in the street.
 According to a study conducted by the OECD, French men and women spend over two hours a day eating and drinking, double the time spent by Americans, the quickest eaters and drinkers in the OECD (source).

 Eating in France is still very closely linked to a national heritage of consuming good food for pleasure and not only for necessity.
 For the French, a meal is a very particular moment, in which you share pleasure, the food as well as the conversation.
 It’s also a time for families and friends to enjoy time together.
 Eating in France is a social activity.